 No one wants to deal with bloat, but, invariably, it happens.
-Bloating may occur for a number of reasons, such as poor digestion, dehydration, and food sensitivity.
+Bloating may occur for a number of reasons, such as poor digestion, junk food, dehydration, and food sensitivity.
 You’ll need to carefully assess the underlying cause of your bloating to minimize it happening in the future.

 Bananas are rich in both magnesium and Vitamin B6— two nutrients that naturally ease belly bloat.
 Potassium is another nutrient found in bananas that has anti-bloating properties because it helps prevent water retention by stabilizing the body’s sodium levels.

-Celery is low in calories and high in nutrients, making it a great snack to much on when you’re feeling bloated.
+Celery is low in calories and high in nutrients, making it a great snack to munch on when you’re feeling bloated.
 It’s high in water, so it acts as a natural diuretic to help flush out toxins.
 Celery is also a great source of insoluble fiber, which prevents constipation and keeps the digestive system moving along as it should.

 Another food rich in potassium, magnesium, and Vitamin B6, chia seeds contain nutrients that soothe the digestive system.
 Chia seeds are also extremely high in both dietary fiber and prebiotics, which means they’ll also promote regularity and support overall gut health.